datascienceclubUVU/UVU-2022-2023/Projects Hub/Fall 2022 Club Project/Pandas Overview.md

              To concatenate two strings in a DataFrame, complete the following steps:
                   0. If you haven't installed Pandas yet: pip install pandas
-                     If you have installed Pandas:
+                     If you have installed Pandas copy and paste the code sample below into a Jupyter Notebook.
-                        import pandas as pd
                   1. Create dictionary for data to add to the dataframe
                   2. Create the dataframe
                   3. Concatenate the two string columns